Duc-Tran-98/ECE458_Project/README.md

 # Common Errors and Fixes

 If a docker container running an app crashes saying it can't find some module, it's probably because the node_modules folder wasn't made on in the container.
-To fix this issue just go to the appropriate directory and run "npm install"; this will build the node_modules folder on your machine, which will then be copied to the container.
+To fix this issue just go to the appropriate directory on your host machine (the one where the app is) and run "npm install"; this will build the node_modules folder on your machine, which will then be copied to the container.
 This will resolve the issue.

 If Docker says an HTTP request took too long, run "docker-compose down" from root directory, then try starting the dev containers again.